Learn the key techniques of stained glass painting:

 Each week we demonstrate two essential exercises: you will need to practise these.

-We also give you extra designs for anyone who wants more or for later when you want a new challenge.
+We also provide extra designs for anyone who wants more or for later when you want a new challenge.

-"I am a novice to this art form, and I'm happy I decided to buy the Illuminate course, because starting out with basics and lots of practice is the best way to learn and hone your skills.
-Before Illuminate!, I took "How to mix a perfect lump of paint " and found it invaluable: I wanted more!
+"I am a novice to this art form, and I'm happy I decided to join Illuminate, because starting out with basics and lots of practice is the best way to learn and hone your skills.
+Before Illuminate, I took "How to mix a perfect lump of paint " and found it invaluable: I wanted more!
 Williams & Byrne are thorough and positive.
-And they have the skill to present and instruct even the newcomer to continue to get better with practice and perseverance" (Jill M.)
+And they have the skill to present and instruct the newcomer to get better with practice and perseverance" (Jill M.)

 Please note: enrolment is only open between May 16th and June 5th.